lonnyobrien/reclaim-traditional-name-accessibility/README.md

 ### Americas Language Enablement (amlreq)
 This repository provides information on gaps in support for languages of the Americas on the Web and in eBooks, and to document requirements.
 <a href="https://github.com/w3c/amlreq/">Americas Language Enablement (amlreq) GitHub Repo</a>
+### Accessible Rich Internet Applications (WAI-ARIA) 1.3, W3C Editor's Draft 27 July 2021
+This is a draft document and may be updated, replaced or obsoleted by other documents at any time.
+It is inappropriate to cite this document as other than work in progress <a href="https://w3c.github.io/aria/#translatable-states-and-properties">Accessible Rich Internet Applications (WAI-ARIA) 1.3</a>
 ### WebVTT: The Web Video Text Tracks
 This repository provides defines WebVTT, the Web Video Text Tracks format for marking up external text track resources in connection with the HTML <track> element to provide captions or subtitles for video content and any form of metadata that is time-aligned with audio or video content. <a href="https://w3c.github.io/webvtt/#introduction-other-features">WebVTT: The Web Video Text Tracks Format, Draft Community Group Report, 29 April 2021</a>
 ### WAI-ARIA: Authoring Practices Guide